DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ### Adding new DigiFacts

-Please help by contributing new DigiFacts.
+Everybody is encouraged to help contribute new DigiFacts.
 If you have a DigiByte project that you wish to make the community aware of, please add a new DigiFact.
-Be careful to use neutral wording - no marketing or advertisng is permitted, though a single DigiFact to tell the community about your project and what it offers is permitted.
+Be careful to use neutral wording - no marketing or advertisng is permitted, though a single DigiFact to tell the community about your project and what it does is permitted.

 Important considerations:
 - New DigiFacts must be added in English first.
-This will then be used as the basis for the trnsslation into other languages.
+This will then be used as the basis for the translation into other languages.
 - URLs should be included both within the content text, and in the seperate URL field.
 This allows for easier processing.
 Please include only one URL per DigiFact.
 - Please avoid creating DigiFacts about price - DigiFacts are for educating the community about DigiByte only.